erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 Software engineers strive to separate the what (policy) from the how (mechanism) for reasons like [code re-use](https://en.wikipedia.org/wiki/Code_reuse), [maintainability](https://en.wikipedia.org/wiki/Maintainability), [modularity](https://en.wikipedia.org/wiki/Modular_programming) and [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).

-We propose a mechanism centric [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) to help engineers create software frameworks which are easy to use.
+We propose a mechanism centric [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) to help engineers design software frameworks which are easy to use.

 Mechanisms help framework users focus on their business solutions and not the framework.

 ## What are Mechanisms?

 A mechanism is "the how".
-Mechanisms cover everything from language syntax to operating system features like:
+Mechanisms cover everything from language syntax to operating system features.
+Examples are:

 * [language syntax](https://en.wikipedia.org/wiki/Syntax_%28programming_languages%29) mechanisms
   * loops (while, doWhile, for, forEach, etc.)